Pavan-1997/K8s_Kyverno/README.md

 ```

-4. Now there will a Kyverno Pod that is running in Kyverno namespace (saperate namespace for easy management)
+4. Now there will a Kyverno Pod that is running in Kyverno namespace (we have saperate namespace for easy management)
 ```
 kubectl get pods -A | grep kyverno
 ```